Activities of the Presidency of the Second Review Conference (2RC)

 More information on the side event can be found here.

-News from the Presidency of the Ninth Meeting of States Parties (9MSP)
+Activities of the Presidency of the Ninth Meeting of States Parties (9MSP)

 Ambassador Aliyar Lebbe Abdul Azeez, CCM 9MSP President, organized the Coordination Committee mid-term review as a working lunch on 26 June 2019 at Shiva Restaurant in Geneva.
 The aim of the meeting was to conduct a comprehensive stock-take of the Convention’s implementation since the 8MSP and consider the necessary efforts to apply in the lead up to the 9MSP which will be held from 2 to 4 September 2019 in Geneva.
 The working lunch was attended by 22 Coordination Committee members, including Ambassador Elisabeth Tichy-Fisslberger of Austria.